 a) Look for the broken piece and if you find it, bring it with you to the office.
 Try to keep it in milk and come over as soon as possible.
 In some cases, the piece can be bonded back to the tooth.
 I have actually done this a couple of times and in one case the patient has had the fragment attached and it has been over 10 years!

-b) In most cases however, the tooth fragment is not found and if it is, we don’t usually bond it back on.
-The way we treat this, is to use a tooth colored filling material (a resin called composite) to build up where the tooth has fractured.
+b) In most cases, however, the tooth fragment is not found and if it is, we don’t usually bond it back on.
+The way we treat this is to use a tooth-coloured filling material (a resin called composite) to build up where the tooth has fractured.
 When finished, you can barely tell that there was a fracture.
 However seeing that the tooth is now built up with quite a bit of filling material, I do tell the patient to be very careful with it, as it is now quite fragile.

 It would be ideal if you could gently clean and rinse the tooth and attempt to re-insert it into the empty socket.
 Then have the patient bite on clean gauze or cloth to help keep it in place.
 If the tooth can’t be re-inserted, the next best scenario would be to place it under your tongue .
 This is because the root is most compatible with the saliva in your mouth.
 If not kept under your tongue, transport the tooth in milk, and see the dentist as soon as possible.